Boitumelo Rabale: Club career

+Likhosatsana

 In 2015, Rabale won the inaugural Lesotho Women's Super League with Likhosatsana.

+Bloemfontein Celtic Ladies

 In 2016 and 2017, Rabale captained Bloemfontein Celtic and led the club to win the league.

-In April 2017, Rabale won Lesotho's Sports Star of the Year award.
+In April 2017, she won the Lesotho's Sports Star of the Year award.

+Mamelodi Sundowns Ladies

+She won the 2023 CAF Women's Champions League with Mamelodi Sundowns scoring in the winning goal in the semi-final in a 1–0 win over defending champions AS FAR.
+She scored again in the final in a 3–0 win against SC Casablanca and was named player of the tournament.